andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/09-guanacaste.md

 another.

 The three of us bullshit around the bar, where I learn about Cameron's backstory.
-He was born in Costa Rica, where he lived until he was about 10, before his family moved back to Minnesota.
-His dad owned a construction business and he followed suit and became a civil engineer, building shit in Minnesota for a few years before getting sick of it and moving back to CR.
+He was born in Costa Rica, where he lived until he was about 10 when his family moved back to Minnesota.
+His dad owned a construction business and he followed in the family business as a civil engineer before getting sick of it and moving back to CR.
 He's had his irons in a lot of fires since his return and this is the first week that the tasting room has been open.
 We're some of his first guests, and likely the first to talk detailed engineering for an inordinate amount of time.